 - Use natural keywords across all of your content

-While your aim is to climb up the search engine result pages, it is vital that you are developing content for the consumer, rather than for the search engine.
+While your aim is to climb up the search engine result pages, it is vital that you are developing content for the consumer rather than for the search engine.
 Use your brand’s tone and voice throughout.
-Provide value and interesting information to your customers – the sort of information that they would want to share with others as well.
+Provide value and interesting information to your customers – the sort of information they would want to share with others.
 Make sure you link to credible websites and cite your sources so that you can boost your site’s credibility as well.

 Creating Your Website for Google, Rather than Your Target Audience

 An important part of UX design is creating consumer personas.
 A persona is a representation of your ideal customer.
 It helps you to understand your customers’ wants, needs, pain points, interests, hates, likes, and so on!
 This enables you to build something that is perfect for them.
-However, what a lot of website and product builders do is create something for the search engine, rather than creating it for the user.
+However, many website and product builders create something for the search engine rather than creating it for the user.

-They become fixated on simply including keywords and links, and they stop thinking about what their website offers a real human user.
-It is important to remember that Google exists to satisfy user queries, and so they want to present their users with the best websites for them.
+They become fixated on simply including keywords and links and stop thinking about what their website offers a real human user.
+It is important to remember that Google exists to satisfy user queries, so they want to present their users with the best websites.
 By developing a website for a human, you are, indirectly, designing a website for a search engine in any case.
 This is why you should always design with the user in mind.

-It is important to remember why SEO came to be in the first place: to put together a set of guidelines for websites in terms of optimizing the user experience.
+It is important to remember why SEO came to be in the first place: to put together a set of website guidelines for optimizing the user experience.
 So while it may be important to design your site with SEO in mind, providing exceptional UX should be the ultimate goal.
 You can enjoy the best of both worlds.
 Create content for humans first, and then the search engine second.